onetep-devel/tutorials/source/T1_spe_silicon.rst

 Hamiltonian while simultaneously describing the occupied eigenstates of that Hamiltonian.
-If this problem does not start to go away after a few steps of NGWF optimisation, a better or larger initial set of NGWFs may be required.  Solutions: Increase number of NGWFs per atom, increase radius of NGWFs, improve initial guess for NGWFs.
+If this problem does not start to go away after a few steps of NGWF optimisation, a better or larger initial set of NGWFs may be required.
+**Solutions:** Increase number of NGWFs per atom, increase radius of NGWFs, improve initial guess for NGWFs.

 - Problem: RMS NGWF gradient stagnates (stops going down) during NGWF CG optimisation, while energy is still going down slowly.
-This often suggests that the NGWFs may have expanded away from their centres to have significant value near the edge of their localisation region, and thus cannot optimise successfully.  Solution: Increase NGWF radius.
+This often suggests that the NGWFs may have expanded away from their centres to have significant value near the edge of their localisation region, and thus cannot optimise successfully.
+**Solution:** Increase NGWF radius.
 Sometimes increasing the kinetic energy cutoff helps as well.
 For smaller systems and initial tests, a useful check on the accuracy of the final result is to perform a full O(N\ :math:`^3`) diagonalisation at